 In this book, we, the three co-authors, make an attempt to present a view of God that the Quran is seen to portray, that dispels some notions widely held in traditional Islam, and that comes closer to what a modern rational mind would like to believe.
 God is understood through the wisdom discerned in the Quran, not quite through its literal rendering.
 God is not anthropomorphic, as many would like us to believe.
 Nor is He one who arbitrarily decides our fate and destiny.
 He is one who possesses numerous attributes that we need to be aware of and that we need to emulate to evolve in our lives and to enrich our lives.

-This book is sponsored by Muslims for Progressive Values.
+This is the very first book that has been sponsored and published by Muslims for Progressive Values.

 Amazon link (US site), where the book is available for purchase is this:

 Book Summary (Amazon site):

 We cannot consider humanity’s relationship to the Divine without asking questions.
 How can God exist?
 What lessons does He have for us?
 If God is omnipotent, what role is there for human free will?

 Toward a Quranic Understanding of the Divine seeks the answers to these queries in the wisdom of the Quran.
 Only the words in the holy book are considered, free from the often-distorting lens of cultural expectations or dogma.

 Authors Abdur Rab, Farouk A. Peru, and Siraj Islam start from the basic principle that seeking a path to God is humanity’s primary goal.
 They then explore how focusing on our real selves (nafs) helps us meet the Divine (liqa’ullah).
 They candidly discuss how scientific findings, including evolution, have their place in God’s natural laws and interpret scripture as spiritual lessons rather than literal accounts.